-At the onset of the planning process, the consultant team will prepare a public engagement plan with input and participation from the LPC, whose members are best positioned to recommend strategies appropriate for engaging their community.
-In addition, the consultant team will lead the preparation for and facilitation and documentation of all LPC and public meetings/events.
+At the onset of the planning process, the consultant team will work with the LPC to identify the best strategies for engaging with the community.
+Those engagement strategies will continue to be refined throughout the planning process.
+In addition, the consultant team will lead the preparation for and facilitation and documentation of all LPC and public meetings/ events.